Skip to content

 Share article

-How to move to Vancouver is a common question for those relocating to British Columbia, whether from abroad or another part of Canada.
-Vancouver offers a strong job market and access to some of the most stunning natural landscapes in the country.
+If you are moving to Vancouver, whether from abroad or another part of Canada.
+This city offers a strong job market and access to some of the most stunning natural landscapes in the country.

 Economically, Vancouver is a center for technology, film and television production, tourism, international trade, and green innovation.
 It’s home to major employers such as Amazon, Microsoft, and SAP in the tech sector; Sony Pictures Imageworks and Industrial Light & Magic in film and visual effects; and cleantech leaders like Moment Energy, Ionomr Innovations, and Svante, which are pioneering sustainable energy and carbon capture technologies.